nayanabiyani15/apiTest/README.md

 1. Pipeline will be run on every new commit

 2. Trigger pipeline run manually by going apiTest repository -> Actions tab -> select API End-to-end tests on left side -> then click Run WorkFlow on right side to trigger manual run.

+## Defect found
+1. It is possible to create the post with invalid json which returns 201 response test name Create the post for the user with invalid data